Patr1ckf/AmusementPark/README.md

 ```bash
 git clone https://github.com/Patr1ckf/AmusementPark.git
 ```
-- Open the project in your preferred Java IDE.
+- Open the project in your preferred Java IDE
-- Build and run the application.
+- Build and run the application
 - Access the application in your web browser: http://localhost:8080

 ## Usage
 - Navigate to the various pages using the provided URLs:
-  - `/index`: Home page.
+  - `/index`: Home page
   - `/main_admin`: Admin dashboard for managing employees, salaries, and attractions
   - `/login`: Login page (authentication not yet implemented in this version)
 - Perform CRUD operations on employees, salary records, and attractions using the respective pages